Welcome to Dravida dasa's Padma Productions!

 was the uncle of Srila Gopala Bhatta Gosvami.
 In these 143 verses,

-the author churns the ocean of glorification of Lord Caitanya and His
+author churns the ocean of glorification of Lord Caitanya and His

 devotees in an unprecedented beautiful way.
 Srila Prabhupada wanted

-this work translated.
+work translated.
 The tapes also contain Srila Vrndavana dasa Thakura's

 Nityanandastakam, eight verses glorifying Lord Nityananda; the

-Gauranga-stava-kalpa-vrksa, twelve moving verses in the mood of
+Gauranga-stava-kalpa-vrksa, twelve moving verses in the mood

 Sri Godruma-candra-bhajanopadesa ("Instructions for the Worship